 Put simply: new rate = index + margin.
 So with a 4% margin on a loan tied to a 6% Treasury index, your rate becomes 6% + 4% = 10%.
 That’s why the index matters: if it falls, your rate falls; if it climbs, your rate rises.

-Before you sign, check which index your ARM uses, how often it resets, and any caps on rate changes; those details determine how volatile your payments can be.
+Before you sign, those details determine how volatile your payments can be.

 A well-structured plan brings consistency to your trading activities and lays the groundwork for scaling up to profitable trading in a sustainable manner.
 An effective trading plan should include a detailed strategy for entering and exiting positions.
 Be sure to watch out for crucial aspects, such as entry and exit indicators, position sizing, and stop-loss placements.

-As we have mentioned, effective risk management is a crucial component of responsible trading.
+As I've mentioned, effective risk management is a crucial component of responsible trading.
 A vital part of this is the stop-loss order, a safeguard mechanism that caps losses by setting a predetermined price at which your position is sold.

 Imagine you buy a Bitcoin futures contract at $500.
 To minimize losses, you can set a stop-loss order at 20% below your purchase price, say $400.
 If Bitcoin takes a dive and dips below $400, the stop-loss order is triggered.
 The broker offloads your contract.
 It's essential to note that, although your trigger point for exit is $400, the actual execution price may be lower due to market volatility.
 Regardless, you're ensuring that your losses are limited and controlled.